Poltergeist II: The Other Side: Plot

 With Taylor having left, the family's morale drops.
 Steven lets his guard down and gets drunk, swallowing a Mezcal worm that is possessed by Kane, who then temporarily possesses him.
 The possessed Steven tries to rape Diane, who cries out that she loves him, weakening Kane's hold.
 Steven then vomits up the possessed worm, which grows into a huge, tentacled monster.
 In this form, Kane attacks Steven from the ceiling, but he uses the smoke spirit to send him away.
 The Beast launches another assault before the family flees.
 The Freelings decide to confront the Beast on his own turf, the Other Side.

 The Freelings return to Cuesta Verde and, with Tangina and Taylor, enter the cavern below their former home, where Kane pulls Diane and Carol Anne over into the Other Side.
 Steven and Robbie jump in after them through a fire started by Taylor.
-On the Other Side, which appears as a place of floating limbos without the sense of direction, Steven, Diane, Robbie, and Carol Anne unite, but the now monstrously transformed Kane grabs Carol Anne and begins to drain her life force.
+On the Other Side, which appears as a place of floating limbos without the sense of direction, Steven, Diane, Robbie and Carol Anne unite, but the now monstrously transformed Kane grabs Carol Anne and begins to drain her life force.
 Carol Anne is saved after Taylor puts a charmed Native spear into Steven's hands, and Steven stabs Kane with it, defeating the monster.
 Carol Anne nearly crosses over into the afterlife, but Jess' spirit appears and guides her back to the family.
 The Freelings then return safely and thank Taylor and Tangina.

 Steven later gifts the family car to Taylor after he had expressed affection for it previously, and Taylor drives away with Tangina.
 After the Freelings realize that they now have no ride home, they chase after Taylor.

 Production

-Several scenes that appeared in press stills or promotional posters were cut from the finished film, including one in which Tangina confronts Kane when he tries to enter the house, and another in which Steven and Diane see a flying toaster during a breakfast scene.
+Several scenes that appeared in press stills or promotional posters were cut from the finished film, including one in which Tangina Barrons (Zelda Rubenstein) confronts Reverend Henry Kane (Julian Beck) when he tries to enter the house, and another in which Steven (Craig T. Nelson) and Diane Freeling (JoBeth Williams) see a flying toaster during a breakfast scene.